veniamin-ilmer/chip_actor/README.md

 ## Latest Progress

-### 2022-08-29

 After switching to an Actor messaging model, the BIOS now gets through timing the PIT successfully.
 It consistently outputs "064 KB OK" into the teletype output.

-Next steps: Expand on the PPI.
-Get it to signal to the BIOS that a floppy drive exists.
-Figure out how to make the BIOS know that more than 64 KB of memory is available...
-See what other fun dip switches the PPI has to offer.
+PPI is being read successfully.

+Next steps: Work on the Monochrome text video card.